A Live-in Personal assistant To An Elderly Person

 What about taking-in a familiar resort where mum and dad took you as a kid?
 These nostalgic trips can rekindle long-forgotten fond memories of yesteryear.
 Something which can be wonderfully therapeutic in an elderly person.

 No regime or rules to follow.
-Able to decide entirely how they wish to spend their day.
+Able to decide entirely about how they wish to spend their day.

 No third parties deciding for them what they should eat, and when, and where.

 What about the ability to spontaneously decide on a fried breakfast at midday!